Red Hen Publications

 Ergo: they were probably all 2nd-generation Death Eaters.
 And it is not much of a stretch to suppose that Wilkes might have been as well.
 Sirius forgot that he was speaking to a pair of Muggle-raised kids and that Ron was completely apolitical.
 Sirius probably had expected those family names to mean something to his audience.
 To set off unpleasant associations.
 Instead, the references passed straight over their heads.

 Admittedly, the ballots are not all in regarding Bellatrix.
 But her mother was a Rosier.
-So there is indeed a connection to a younger Riddle to have been invoked in her case.
-With the belated adjustment to her father’s birth year on the Black family tapestry sketch, there is a strong possibility that Cygnus Black might have also been persuaded early to follow Tom Riddle, or to have been enlisted by his in-laws, off the rest of the Black family’s radar.
+So there is indeed a potential connection to a young Riddle to have been invoked in her case as well.
+With the belated adjustment to her father’s birth year on the Black family tapestry sketch, there is a strong possibility that Cygnus Black might have also been persuaded early to follow Tom Riddle, or to have been recruited by his in-laws, off the rest of the Black family’s radar.

 And it also finally occurred to me that Sirius Black must have only learned about Malfoy getting off on that Imperius defense after he escaped from Azkaban.
-We have absolutely nothing in canon to say whether his father, Abraxus Malfoy was “connected” or not.
+And we have absolutely nothing in canon to say whether his father, Abraxus Malfoy was “connected” or not.

 • • • •

-If Abraxus was five or six years younger than Riddle he’d have missed falling under his influence as well.
+If Abraxus was five or six years younger than Riddle he’d have missed falling under his influence at Hogwarts as well.
 Riddle didn’t stick around Hogwarts after he left it, and within 2–3 years had disappeared from the British wizarding world altogether.
-Most of Riddle’s “first generation” followers were probably born between, oh, say, 1924 and 1934.
+Most of Riddle’s “first generation” followers were probably born between, oh, say, 1924 and 1930.

-Sirius Black was inside Azkaban from the day after Voldemort fell, and he tells us as a preface to his story of the decline and fall of Barty Crouch Sr, that he only pieced most of it together in the year he had been dodging the Aurors — after he escaped.
+Sirius Black was inside Azkaban within a day or two after Voldemort fell, and he tells us as a preface to his tale of the decline and fall of Barty Crouch Sr, that he only pieced most of it together in the year he had been dodging the Aurors — after he escaped.
 I think he’d had very little word from outside until Fudge showed up on an inspection tour and gave him a newspaper.

 He might well have remembered that Malfoy had a social circle of his own.
 And that his was a rival circle to Bella’s.
 He clearly knows that Snape was taken up by Malfoy after Bella either dropped him, or finished school herself.
 Which might be why Sirius states that there was no suspicion about Snape having been connected before the end of the war.
 Snape had ended up in Malfoy’s crowd, not Bella’s.